apache/paimon/README.md

 Background and documentation is available at https://paimon.apache.org

-Paimon's former name was Flink Table Store, developed from the Flink community.
+`Paimon`'s former name was `Flink Table Store`, developed from the Flink community.
 The architecture refers to some design concepts of Iceberg.
 Thanks to Apache Flink and Apache Iceberg.

 ## Collaboration